cx-language/cx/docs/book/introduction.md

 ## Safer by default

-Delta inserts at least the following safety checks by default:
+C* inserts at least the following safety checks by default:

 - Array bounds checks
 - Integer overflow checks